thomastrg/SeoulBikeDemand_DataAnalysis/README.md

 <br>
 You can find the dataset necessary for the analysis on following link : [https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand#](https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand#)
 <br>

-This project is implemented in Python on a Jupyter notebook which gathers tasks of :
+## This project is implemented in Python on a Jupyter notebook which gathers tasks of :
 * Data visualisation : show correlations between the data and the target
 * Machine learning algorithm modelisation
 * Transformation of the modele into an API Django

- You will find in this repositery :
+## You will find in this repositery :
 * A powerpoint presenting all the researches and conclusions
 * The Jupyter Notebook
 * The API Django
 <br>

-Conclusion :
+## Conclusion :
+This study shows that